CNUClasses/embeddings/README.md

 <mark>Be aware that in large datasets, some hard negatives might correctly answer the question, effectively making them positives.
 These false negatives cause the model to try to push away correct answers which degrades performence.
 There is no easy way to distinguish this case.</mark>

 ### Training Hints
-- Use SentenceTransformers for better performance over raw PyTorch.
+- <mark>Use SentenceTransformers for better performance over raw PyTorch.
-- Maximize batch size with MNRL for improved performance.
+- <mark>Maximize batch size with MNRL for improved performance.
-- For evaluation, ensure there are no duplicate positives in the corpus (see ./code/utils.get_corpus_and_corpus_mapper and get_queries_and_relevant_docs functions for help with this)
+- <mark>For evaluation, ensure there are no duplicate positives in the corpus (see ./code/utils.get_corpus_and_corpus_mapper and get_queries_and_relevant_docs functions for help with this).
-- Ensure training set is properly matched with the above deduplicated corpus.
+- <mark>Ensure training set is properly matched with the above deduplicated corpus(see ./code/utils.get_queries_and_relevant_docs functions for help with this).

 ## Conclusion
 Implementing these recommendations will significantly improve the performance of semantic search and retrieval systems.